novopl/json-models/README.md

 means we can do proper validation during the conversions thus giving additional protection to the actual data sinks/sources.

-**json-models** allows to create classes with methods built around an object that is defined by a JSONSchema.
+**typed-models** allows to create classes with methods built around an object that is defined by a JSONSchema.
 It supports both inheriting and nesting schemas.
 If you subclass an existing model, you will inherit all it's properties (and those of it's base classes).
 You can also nest models to achieve